Skip to main content

 There's No Such Thing as "Pixar Good" Part 1: The Golden Age

-Though "the critics" are an everpresent entity in the film conversation, the only exposure most moviegoers have to actual film criticism, beyond checking a film’s percentage on Rotten Tomatoes, is on the yearly “For Your Consideration” ads that start popping up around bus stops when studios go bowling for Oscar nominations.
+Though "the critics" are an everpresent entity in the film conversation, the only exposure most moviegoers have to actual film criticism beyond just checking a film’s score on Rotten Tomatoes is on the yearly “For Your Consideration” ads that start popping up around bus stops when studios go bowling for Oscar nominations.

-Take this ad for Damien Chazelle’s awards frontrunner La La Land, which includes an excerpt from film critic Owen Gleiberman’s review of the film.
+Take this ad for Damien Chazelle’s awards frontrunner La La Land, which includes excerpts from reviews by various film critics, including Owen Gleiberman.
 The ad spotlights this passage from Gleiberman’s review:

 “That’s why it feels so right, in ‘La La Land,’ to see a daring filmmaker go whole hog in re-creating a lavish studio-system musical, replete with starry nights and street lamps lighting up the innocence of soft-shoe romance, and two people who were meant for each other literally dancing on air.”